w3c/wai-coga/resources.md

 doc-note-message-md: |
   **Purpose:** Provide info on user needs, barriers, personas, testing.

-  **Primary audience:** Someone wanting to learning how to be coga inclusive
+  **Primary audience:** Someone wanting to learning how to develop coga inclusive

-  **Path:** Accessibility Fundamentals / Cognitive Disabilities / Developer Resources
+  **Path:** TBD

   **Outline:**

-  - Outline bariaers
+  - Outline barriers
-  - Pointer to Personas
+  - Pointer to Personas - or add new personas into the WAI site
-  - Pointer to Tetsing notes
+  - Pointer to Testing - or add new info into the WAI site

   [See plan](./plan)